Full-waveform earthquake source inversion using simulation-based inference: Results

 \subsubsection{North Azores $M_W \: 4.8$, 13/01/2022}

 Data from across the seismic array is collected and processed identically as in Sections \ref{sec:artificial_gaussian_noise} and \ref{sec:artificial_real_noise} for the $M_W \: 4.8$ event, north of the Azores islands.
 We ran iterative least squares, using the GCMT solution as the initial time-location, until convergence on a maximum likelihood solution $\mathbf{m}_*$, and constrained with $p_\text{Fisher}(\mathbf{m} ; N=8)$ as in Eq. \ref{eq:fisher_prior}.
 Inference is run using 10,000 simulations for SBI and 160,000 samples with the Gaussian likelihood MCMC approach.
 Excluding a few minutes to perform iterative least squares, the SBI inversion took $24$ minutes ($16$ minutes for dataset generation, $8$ minutes training the MAF) and the MCMC approach took $400$ minutes.
-Results are presented in Fig. \ref{fig:azores_4.8_real}, with the GCMT moment tensor solution presented as reference.
+Results are presented in Fig. \ref{fig:azores_4.8_real}, with the GCMT moment tensor solution presented as reference (note that GCMT inversions constrain the volumetric component to zero).
 We also show a random subselection of data fits comparing the observations $\mathbf{D}_\text{obs}$ with the MLE solution $\mathbf{D} = g(\mathbf{m}_*)$.
 These show good fits across most of the land station components, as well as a large number of the OBS vertical components across the UPFLOW array.